-Born in Ghana, West Africa, Jojo spent his tween and early teen years in Canada, and for a time, lived in Peru.
-On his flight from Vancouver to Peru, he meet Maddie Leon.
+Born in Ghana, West Africa, Jojo spent his early teens travelling with his parents.
+On a trip from Toronto, Canada to Lima, Peru, he meet Maddie Leon.

 Public Legal Education and Information (PLEI)*

 *Terresa served as Executive Director of the People’s Law School: Public Legal Education Society of BC from 2010 – 2015 years.
 Area of responsibility included modernizing social and digital media, curating and modernizing publications (PLEI).
 Topics included (but not limited to: fundamentals of the law in canada and british columbia, family law, young people and the law, older people and the law, employment law, business law (focus on non-profit business), consumer law,.
 PLEI was produced in ebook, wikibook, video, animation formats in languages that included French, Chinese, Tagalog, Spanish, other) .
 Most products remain available at clicklaw.bc.ca and peopleslawschool.ca in original or revised versions.

 During her time at the People’s Law School, Terresa served as a member and vice-chair of Bully-Free BC and provided content review for WorkSafe BC’s Toolkit ‘Toward a Respectful Workplace: A handbook on preventing and addressing workplace bullying and harassment’ (published 2013).
 This publication and supporting resources are available in digital format through the link above or contact WorkSafe BC at 1.866.319.9704 to purchase a print copy

 for students (K-tertiary), employers, employees and sector councils